Violations of Patient Consent

 Understanding Patient Consent

 There are certain situations when informed consent is not required.
-These
+These may include:

 - Emergency medical situations